About Me

 Blackheath, as already mentioned, is simply oh too nice to really be in the same borough as Lewisham, Eltham or Catford.
 Greenwich is a weird mix of historic royal Park, posh village (Crooms Hill etc) and former naval base which also retains a hint of the scruffy Kentish estuarine resort.

-Similarly out to the west, Richmond and Twickenham have more in common with the plump Thames Valley towns of Marlow or Henley than anything in London.
+Similarly, out in deep SW land, Richmond and Twickenham have more in common with the plump Thames Valley towns of Marlow or Henley than anything in London.
 Barnes, too, is truly Surrey-by-the-river.

 So let's get back to the core SE and SW areas.
 What's the big difference?

 The first, clinching factor is landscape.
-South East London is built on a Roman pattern of hills - seven of them - which lap like great waves towards the city.
+South East London is built on a range of hills - seven of them, just like Rome! - which lap like great waves towards the city.
 Rising above Brixton and its own hill, we have Tulse Hill, Herne Hill, Denmark Hill, Champions Hill, Knights Hill.
-Moving East gain, Telegraph Hill, then further south, Sydenham Hill, Gispy Hill, Forest Hill.
+Moving east again, Telegraph Hill, then further south, Stratham Hill, Gispy Hill, Forest Hill.

-SW, by contrast, is unudulating plateau falling into marshland.
-Clapham, Wandsworth and WImbledon commons are relatively flat.
+SW, by contrast, is an unudulating plateau falling into marshland.
+Clapham, Wandsworth and Wimbledon commons are relatively flat.
 Lavender Hill is a gentle bump in the road.
 Putney has a hill, but it's mostly tarmac and the view from the top is just not up to the amazing views you get in south east London.
-WImbledon has some mild hills but they tend to be associated with tennis players.
+Wimbledon has some mild hills but they tend to be associated with tennis players.

 The second big difference is public transport.
 SW has tube lines, SE does not.
 But SE now has the DLR as far as Lewisham and London Overground/East London line linking it with the great orbital movement of rail's version of the M25.

-It's clear to me SW's tube lines are actually the bane of its life - that hideous tract of the Northern Line from Kennington down to Mordern is what attracted all the city workers to the area.
+It's clear that SW's tube lines are actually the bane of its life - that hideous tract of the Northern Line from Kennington down to Morden is what attracted all the overpaid city workers to the area.

 The next difference - wealth.
 Traditionally SW was richer, maybe because most of the money in Kensington and Chelsea tended to leach across the river to the nearest adjacent boroughs and then out down the A3 into the stockbroker belt.